boisgera/bitstream/paper/paper.md

 the library supports creation and restoration of stream snapshots;
 this "time machine" scheme is more than adequate for many use cases (header lookahead, decoders with strong exception safety, etc.).
-And since it's a Python C extension, it is fast enough for many use cases.
+And since bitstream is a Python C extension, it is fast enough for many use cases.

-The design of bitstream was initially driven by the development of a "Digital Audio Coding" graduate course at MINES ParisTech University [@S1916; @DAC], a context (information theory, binary formats, numeric data) where the bitstream abstraction works really well;
+The design of bitstream was initially driven by the development of a "Digital Audio Coding" graduate course at MINES ParisTech University [@S1916; @DAC].
+In this context, which mixes information theory, binary formats and numeric data, the bitstream abstraction works really well.
-a simple interface was required to replace pseudo-code with actual code, bridging the gap between lectures and lab sessions.
+A simple interface was required to replace pseudo-code with actual code, bridging the gap between lectures and lab sessions.
 Since none of the Python libraries we were aware of [@struct; @array; @bitstring; @bitarray, etc.] supported the feature set described above, bitstream was born.

-The library later proved to be useful to prototype and document classic and experimental formats and codecs.
+The library later proved to be useful to prototype and document quickly classic and experimental binary formats and codecs.
 It was integrated as a component of the Python [`audio`] package and used by audio coding applications, such as [`audio.wave`], a reader and writer of WAVE files [see e.g. @WAVE]